OutSystems/docs-product/src/develop/ui/multilingual-tp/translate-your-app.md

 ## Quick start

-Hers is a quick start to help you translate your app.
+Here is a quick start to help you translate your app.
 To let the users use your app in their language, you need to:

 1. [Add a new language and translate the text in the app](#adding-a-new-language-and-translating-the-text) by using the Service Studio translation editor.